Sign up to our Newsletter

 Reviewed: 10/20/23

-Whether you are an aspiring or current law student, you are probably also thinking of studying for the bar exam.
+Whether you are an aspiring or current law student, you might be studying for the bar exam.
 This article provides some tips and advice on best practices to prepare for the bar.

-The Uniform Bar Exam (UBE) is a standardized test that evaluates anindividual’s skills and knowledge to ensure they are prepared to practice law.
-Most bar exams take place over the course of two days
+The Uniform Bar Exam (UBE) is a standardized test that evaluates an individual’s skills and knowledge to ensure they are prepared to practice law.
+Most bar exams take place over two days.

 Bar Exam Preparation Tips

-The American Bar Association hosted a webinar with new lawyers who shared their tips and advice on preparing for the bar exam, which includes maintaining a balanced study schedule and reaching out for help when you need it.
+The American Bar Association hosted a webinar with new lawyers who shared their tips and advice on preparing for the bar exam, including maintaining a balanced study schedule and seeking help.

-There are some states that are notorious for having difficult bar exams.
-Here are some other tips to help you with preparing, studying and passing the bar exam.
+Some states are notorious for having difficult bar exams.
+Here are other tips to help you prepare, study, and pass the bar exam.

 Start Preparing Immediately